 Almost without fail, parents who are planning a family vacation want to include a zip line in their itinerary.
 There are a few things to keep in mind:

-Full disclosure: Michael’s company owns a lodge in Tortuguero National Park, which they built after coming to the conclusion that this was an ideal destination in Costa Rica.
+Full disclosure: Natalie’s company owns a lodge in Tortuguero National Park, which they built after coming to the conclusion that this was an ideal destination in Costa Rica.
 But there are other options, if that’s where you choose to make your vacation base.

 Have a travel question for Wendy?
 Send it to her here.